Fresh-Jane/Leetcode/792_Number_of_Matching_Subsequences.md

 - The length of words[i] will be in the range of [1, 50].

 ```
+// If length S is N, size of words vector is M, the average length of word is k.

 // Binary search
+// Time: O(Mklog(N))
 class Solution 1 {
 public:
     int numMatchingSubseq(string S, vector<string>& words) {